Flashcards in 5. Polyagglutination Deck (16):

 What causes a repulsive electric zeta potential between cells?

 Carboxyl groups of sialic acids on RBC membranes

 Example of a panagglutin?

-What type of immunoglobulin is anti-T and type of population it's found in?
+What type of Ig is anti-T and what type of population is it found in?

 Peanut lectin = ?

 3 types of inherited polyagglutination?